Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 02 December 2022.

 Sutherland R, Uporova J, Chandrasena U, Price O, Karlsson A, Gibbs D, Swanton R, Bruno R, Dietze P, Lenton S, Salom C, Daly C, Thomas N, Juckel J, Agramunt S, Wilson Y, Woods E, Moon C, Degenhardt L, Farrell M and Peacock A. 2021b.
 Australian Drug Trends 2021: Key Findings from the National Illicit Drug Reporting System (IDRS) Interviews.
 Sydney: National Drug and Alcohol Research Centre, UNSW Sydney.

-Voce A & Sullivan T 2021.
-Drug use monitoring in Australia: Drug use among police detainees, 2020.
-Statistical Report 35.
-Canberra: Australian Institute of Criminology.
-Viewed 23 June 2021.
+Voce A & Sullivan T 2022.
+Drug use monitoring in Australia: Drug use among police detainees, 2021.
+Statistical Report 40.
+Australian Institute of Criminology, accessed 6 May 2022.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.